vladavilov/playground/docs/architecture.md

 - **Observability & supportability**:
   - **MUST** implement structured logging with PII-safe defaults (no tokens, no payloads).
   - **MUST** provide a “Collect diagnostics” action that generates a support bundle (logs + versions + policy snapshot).
-  - **MUST** stamp the About dialog with versions: app, commit SHA, Windows App SDK, WebView2 SDK, detected WebView2 Runtime.
+  - **MUST** stamp the About dialog with versions: app, commit SHA, .NET runtime, WebView2 SDK, detected WebView2 Runtime.

 #### 15.3 Decisions to implement (SHOULD)
 - **SHOULD** run a minimal nightly desktop smoke automation on a dedicated Windows runner/VM.